Restless Chipotle

 Nutter Butter Ghosts for Halloween

+Nutter Butter Ghost cookies are the perfect rainy-day project to make with the kids!
+Just 3 ingredients and they're so cute!
 Nutter Butter cookies are dipped in white chocolate almond bark to make these easy, spooky Halloween treats!
-Ghost cookies are the perfect rainy day project to make with the kids!

 Course Dessert - Cookies